RutledgePaulV/kube-api/readme.md

 can write production cluster integrations (controllers, operators, etc) in Clojure.
 I really enjoy the data orientation that you find in other Clojure libraries like cognitect's aws-api and have tried to provide the same here.

-The [fabric8.io kubernetes client](https://github.com/fabric8io/kubernetes-client) for java is robust and comprehensive but it's rather painful to use from Clojure due to its focus on OOP ergonomics.
+The [fabric8.io kubernetes client](https://github.com/fabric8io/kubernetes-client) for java is robust, but it's painful to use from Clojure due to its focus on OOP ergonomics.
 That said, the fabric8 implementation has been my primary reference when implementing the trickier pieces of IO.

 ## Modules